ART FOR INSECTS AND MACHINES, IDEAS AND BACTERIAS

 Live art, individual, social and political change.

-The workshop is about taking control of our lives combining live art, therapy and politics.
+The workshop is about taking control of our lives combining performance art, therapy and politics.
 It is aimed at people who have experienced addiction, mental health issues, homelessness or are neuro-diverse.

 Photo by Wellcome Collection of Moss Beynon-Juckes